pichotweb/website/content/tutorial/getting-started/learn-to/game-engine-basics/index.md

 ## Why Godot

-At GDQuest we have a very strong connection with the Godot game engine.
+At GDQuest we have astrong connection with the Godot game engine.
 It's a tool that successfully worked for our specific needs.
 Let's look at how the considerations above stack up against Godot:

 #### Closed source VS open source